brandon-fryslie/aiderw/README.md

 ## How It Works

 1. **Wrapper Logic**: The script can be bypassed with the `--bare` option, allowing direct execution of `aider`.
+You can also run it like this: `\aider ...` to execute the original binary.
+This is only necessary if you aliased 'aiderw' to 'aider'.
-2. **Setup Checks**: It ensures that the necessary configuration files are in place and that the script is running in a suitable environment.
+2. **Setup Checks**: It ensures that aider's configuration file is in place and that the script is running in a suitable environment.
-3. **Execution**: After setup, the script runs `aider` with any provided arguments.
+3. **Execution**: After setup, the script runs `aiderw` (or `aider`, with alias configured) with any provided arguments.

 ## Contributing